Why You Should Rethink the American Dream

-My husband and I moved four times in our first four years of marriage, then bought a house and stayed there for eight years.
+My husband and I moved four times to four different apartments in our first four years of marriage, then bought a house and stayed there for eight years.

 We rented an apartment in our new town so we could get to know the area before deciding to buy another house.
 Our rent was approximately the same as our previous house payment, but of course it didn't qualify as a tax deduction the way our mortgage interest had.

 Imagine my surprise when we filed taxes the next year, took the standard deduction, and realized that it wasn't that much less than our mortgage interest had been.
 We had paid thousands of dollars in interest every year in order to save a few hundred dollars in taxes.

 I started to wonder if owning a house was such a good investment after all.